-The CO2 results and testing locations are presented in Table 1 of Appendix A. CO2 levels at all indoor locations tested were documented in the range of approximately 681 to 1,881 ppm, which is well below the Occupational Safety and Health Administration Permissible Exposure Limit (OSHA PEL) of 5,000 ppm.
-These concentration ranges are also within or above the generally accepted guideline limit of 800 to 1,000 ppm for acceptable IAQ.
-The State of New Hampshire has an IAQ guideline and former standard for State of NH office buildings of 1,000 ppm for acceptable CO2 in occupied state office buildings, which can be used as a reference value
+The CO2 results and testing locations are presented in Table 1 of Appendix A. CO2 levels at all indoor locations tested were documented in the range of approximately 571 to 1,220 ppm, which is well below the Occupational Safety and Health Administration Permissible Exposure Limit (OSHA PEL) of 5,000 ppm.
+These concentration ranges are also within the generally accepted guideline limit of 800 to 1,000 ppm for acceptable IAQ for four rooms, however several rooms were just at or above the 1,000-ppm guideline.

-The American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE) recommends a guideline in their Standard 62-2001 for Ventilation for Acceptable Indoor Air Quality for a maximum of 700 ppm $CO_2$ above outside air concentrations as a value under which employee complaints are minimized.
-On the day of this testing, the outdoor ambient concentration of $CO_2$ was recorded at 415 ppm with a corresponding value of 1,115 ppm for a maximum $CO_2$ for perceived acceptable air quality.
-The ASHRAE standard also call(s) for a minimum of 20 cubic feet of outside air (FOA) per minute per occupant be introduced into office spaces, and 15 cfm per occupant of classrooms in order to maintain dilution of contaminants and perceived indoor air quality.
+The American Society of Heating, Refrigerating and Air Conditioning Engineers (ASHRAE) recommends a guideline in their Standard 62-2001 for Ventilation for Acceptable Indoor Air Quality for a maximum of 700 ppm CO2 above outside air concentrations as a value under which employee complaints are minimized.
+On the day of this testing, the outdoor ambient concentration of $CO_2$ was recorded at 380 ppm with a corresponding value of 1.080 ppm, for a maximum $CO_2$ for perceived acceptable air quality.
+The ASHRAE standard also calls for a minimum of 20 cubic feet of outside air (FOA) per minute per occupant be introduced into office spaces, and 15 cfm per occupant of classrooms in order to maintain dilution of contaminants and perceived indoor air quality.
+The feasibility of adjusting the HVAC system to bring in more outside air while the classrooms that were at or above 1,000 ppm when occupied should be investigated.